-Welcome to the new Sally’s Baking Addiction kitchen!!
+Welcome to my new kitchen.
 It’s been one heck of a ride since February when we first began dreaming up a new design.

 Here’s what happened from March to August.
 The entire kitchen was gutted.

 The bulkhead was removed to make room for larger cabinets.
 Due to the timber frame construction, we had to drywall the ceiling to obtain recessed lighting and an overall brighter kitchen.
-A large island was my top priority behind updated appliances.
-I’ve never had a kitchen island before!!
+A large island was my top priority along with updated appliances.

 And here we are today.
 This is my dream.